tc39/notes/meetings/2019-06/june-5.md

 #### Conclusion/Resolution

-The committee does not have consensus on this particular model, and will continue to think about single vs multiple namespaces, and governance models for the namespace(s).
+- The committee does not have consensus on this particular model, and will continue to think about single vs multiple namespaces, and governance models for the namespace(s).

 ## Optional Chaining for Stage 2

-Justin Ridgewell (JRL)
+(Justin Ridgewell)

 - [proposal](https://github.com/tc39/proposal-optional-chaining/)
 - [slides](https://docs.google.com/presentation/d/12Xtuffo57XSP6lJ4zQ30aHh5LKBYzZxg6cA84gbDLm8/)